amitshekhariitbhu/android-interview-questions/README.md

 * **Have you tried Kotlin?**

-* **What are the metrics that you should measure continuously while android application development?**
+* **What are the metrics that you should measure continuously while android application development?** - Learn from here: [Android App Performance Metrics](https://amitshekhar.me/blog/android-app-performance-metrics)

 * **What is Chrome Custom Tabs?
 How to display web content in your app?**